SwedbankPay/developer.swedbankpay.com/_includes/payment-order-reversal-combined.md

 initiated on the same payment order.
 The fact that expected post-purchase operations are not included in the response can be used as an indication that we have a post-purchase operation that is still being processed.
-The process period may be up to 3 days for asynchronous reverals.
+The process period may be up to 3 days for asynchronous reversals.

 This requires that a `callbackUrl` is configured by the merchant and present in the request.